SocialGouv/kontinuous/docs/faq.md

 ## Create on-demand workflows deployments

 If you want to define some specific deployments, you can use the `--chart` option to target a specific chart.
-This is useful for example for manually triggering some specific jobs er deployments.
+This is useful for example for manually triggering some specific jobs or deployments.

 Example :